 UDM's Cooperative Education (Co-op) program gives you the opportunity to augment your academic courses with placements or assignments of paid employment in business, industry, and government.
 It's considered cutting edge in some schools, but UDM's been doing it since 1911.
 If you already have a clear idea of the career you want to pursue, co-op provides a chance to obtain practical work experience before graduation.
 If you're unsure about your career, co-op can be a tool for discovery, as well as an opportunity to test your interests, aptitudes, and abilities.
 The money you earn can be used to defer some of your college expenses.
 Many students often become full-time employees of the companies where they did their co-op work.

-Students in the Bachelor of Architecture, Bachelor of Science in Nursing or designated Bachelor of Engineering programs must participate in the cooperative education program as part of their graduation requirements and maintain an overall G.P.A. of at least 2.0 to be eligible.
+Students in the Bachelor of Architecture, 5 yr.
+Business/MBA Program or designated Bachelor of Engineering programs must participate in the cooperative education program as part of their graduation requirements and maintain an overall G.P.A. of at least 2.0 to be eligible.

 All other undergraduate, transfer, and graduate students at UDM are encouraged to participate in the co-op program as well, and must maintain an overall G.P.A. of 2.5 or above.